Chapter 01

 So where does the force come from?

 The 2D log-interaction between vortices is the screen's bookkeeping cost for keeping phase single-valued.
 The bulk lift (one extra holographic dimension, the standard AdS-style radial direction) turns that log into a 1/r potential and the gradient into Newton's inverse-square law.
-G is not a coupling constant in OPH; it is the conversion factor between screen phase-tension and bulk acceleration.
+G is not a coupling constant in OPH.
+It is the conversion factor between screen phase-tension and bulk acceleration.

 The same √m winding number sets both the kinetic term (inertia) and the phase-tension coupling (weight).
 Equivalence principle, for free.